Chapter 2 : Complications

 The healer frowned again.
 “You’re not pregnant,” it sounded as though she was confused, perplexed at the diagnosis, but Hermione didn’t notice.

-pregnant.
+She wasn’t pregnant.
 “Oh thank god,” she sighed, eyes falling closed in relief.
 Hermione knew she should have felt a little disappointment, guilt even for feeling happy, but all she felt was relief.

 “I’m sorry but this is very perplexing,” Healer Bronsom said suddenly, causing Hermione to look up in confusion.
 “It’s just seemingly improbable that you aren’t pregnant,” she added, brow furrowed in frustration.